ebloc/eBlocBroker/gdrive/README.md

-doc:
+# Installation

+link:
 https://stackoverflow.com/questions/65396850/how-to-handle-app-is-temporarily-blocked-from-logging-in-with-your-google-accou/65507155#65507155

 @tellowkrinkle's [comment][1] help me to solve the issue.

 > Probably yes.
-I have the old binary and Google blocks it from
+I have the old binary and Google blocks it from authenticating,
-> authenticating, saying that it's dangerous and they blocked it for my
+> saying that it's dangerous and they blocked it for my safety (thanks a
-> safety (thanks a lot).
-It looks like Google now requires you to let
+> lot).
+It looks like Google now requires you to let them review applications
-> them review applications that want to access sensitive information
-> through their API
+> that want to access sensitive information through their API
 >
 > If you want to use it for yourself, you will need to:
 >